arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ### Video Output Setup

-You need a USB Hub so you can have a video output connector like an HDMI.

-Connect the Portenta X8 to the USB Hub as a Host, the video connector to a display, the power supply USB to your computer and as optional a USB Mouse to the Hub.
+Now we need a USB Hub that has a video output connector, like for an HDMI cable.
+Connect the Portenta X8 to the USB Hub as a Host, the video connector to a display, the power supply USB to your computer.
+We could also connect a USB mouse to the hub, this step is optional.

-The setup should look like:
+The setup should look like this:

 ![X8 usb hub setup](assets/portentaX8_hub_screen.svg)

 By default if you connect the board to a display you will see the "home-screen" with the `Arduino PRO` background wallpaper, and a bottom bar with the real time.

-***You can interact with the interface by plugging USB devices on your hub, like a mouse and a keyboard.***
+***You can interact with the interface by plugging USB devices to your hub, like a mouse or a keyboard.***

 ![X8 home-screen](assets/portentaX8-home-screen.png)

 ### Running The Container
-If you get it from **Foundries.io** it will run automatically after few seconds.
+If you got the container from **Foundries.io** it will run automatically after few seconds.

 In case you copied from the repository, you will need to initialize it with **docker** by accessing your Portenta X8 through ssh, going to the directory where you copied it and run it from there: